debezium/debezium-design-documents/DDD-36.md

 During this pass, only uncompressed metadata key/value pairs are used.
 This pass builds:

-1. `List<ThinIndex>`: a lightweight index of all events in the transaction
+1. A lightweight ordered index of all events in the transaction, used as an iteration guide in Pass 2.
-2. `Set<Long> skipIndexes`: Set of indices from Queue 1 for the transaction to discard (e.g. partial rollbacks)
+2. The SkipMap: Queue 1 indices of events to discard, such as partial rollbacks and merged LOB fragments.
-3. `Map<LobKey, LobGroup>`: Grouping of LOB fragment sequences for merges.
+3. A LOB merge map grouping LOB fragment sequences for assembly.

 **Pass 2: Assemble**

-Thread 2 iterates the `ThinIndex` list and for each retained event, seeks back to its `queueIndex` in Queue 1, decompresses the `SQL_REDO`, and writes the final event to Queue 2.
+Thread 2 iterates the event index and for each retained event, seeks back to its Queue 1 position, decompresses the `SQL_REDO`, and writes the final event to Queue 2.
-Any event in `skipIndexes` are never decompressed.
+Any event in the SkipMap is never decompressed.

 For LOB merge events, Pass 2 seeks to each fragment's `queueIndex`, decompresses and merges the fragment values.
 This simulates the logic that currently exists inside the `TransactionCommitConsumer` implementation.